gushakov/cleanddd/README.md

 ## Clean DDD

-An example of a Clean architecture DDD application.
+An example of an application combining Clean Architecture and DDD.

 Here is [the article](https://medium.com/@gushakov/2236f5430a05) which describes the ideas for this application.